Seeking Alpha Review

 Seeking Alpha offers a large amount of content and resources for free, including access to most recently published articles and the ability to curate portfolios to customize your news feed.
 However, some of the information on articles, including the author’s rating of the stock in question and the author’s historical performance, is hidden for free users.
 In addition, free users cannot access content older than about 10 days.

 The Premium plan is the basic step up from the free plan.
 It offers unlimited access to premium content, which includes much more in-depth analysis.
 In addition to being able to see authors’ stock ratings, users get access to all of the analysis features that Seeking Alpha offers.
-That includes individual stock pages with detailed fundamentals and earnings tracking, as well as ratings from bearish analysts.
+That includes individual stock pages with detailed fundamentals and earnings tracking and ratings from bearish analysts.
 The main benefits of the Premium plan are:

-The company also offers a Pro+ subscription for $2399.88 per year or $299.99 per month.
+The Pro plan is the next step up from the Premium plan, and it is far more expensive.
 The main advantage of this service is one-week early access to top long and short ideas from Seeking Alpha’s editors.
-You also get access to a stock filter that includes fields based around Seeking Alpha’s ratings.
+You also get access to a stock filter that includes fields based on Seeking Alpha’s ratings.
 However, it’s hard to justify the high annual cost of this subscription compared to dedicated stock recommendation platforms.
 The main benefits of the Pro plan are:

-The majority of Seeking Alpha’s platform is focused around stock news.
+The majority of Seeking Alpha’s platform is focused on stock news and commentary.
 This isn’t your typical news aggregator like Yahoo Finance.
 All of the news is original.

 Similar to Benzinga, Seeking Alpha pays thousands of contributors, many of whom are well-respected investors and analysts, to contribute articles to the platform.
 These articles are typically approachable for experienced traders and investors, but the majority of them are not written for beginners.
 Expect to find technical language and charts used as evidence for arguments.